 Thus, although we can recognize clowns as humans, their faces cause us a subtle repulse because they deviate from the norm.
-Adding to human-like faces, we are also deeply sensitive to body shape and movement; clowns do have a human figure, but their clumsy movements and their foolish and awkward tricks make them look weird.
-Besides, clowns’ pale and distorted faces inconsciently make us think of dead bodies.
-Therefore, clowns’ physical weirdness itself may not be enough to justify our fear of clowns, but it certainly helps to enhance other creepy features.
+Adding to human-like faces, we are also sensitive to body shape and movement; clowns have a human figure, but their clumsy movements and their foolish and awkward tricks make them look weird.
+Besides, clowns’ pale and distorted faces make us think of dead bodies.
+Therefore, clowns’ physical weirdness itself may not be enough to justify our fear of clowns, but it helps to enhance other creepy features.

-Although a lot of adults experience it, psychologists say that the fear of clowns develops mostly during childhood.
+Although a lot of adults experience it, psychologists say the fear of clowns develops mostly during childhood.
 A 2008’s survey with children between the ages of four and sixteen found that most youth does not like clowns.
 They are not seen as funny but rather as odd creatures.
 Adults feel uncomfortable with clowns around children as well.
 The idea of a stranger that combines an anarchic behavior with weird makeup around children raises unconscious suspicions.

 But it was only later that clowns became a figure of terror, often associated with violent crimes and obscure murders.
 Perhaps the most remarkable episode, that forever shaped America’s image of clowns, happened during the 70s in Chicago.
 John Wayne Gacy, later known as the Killer Clown, was seen by his neighbors as a friendly man who used to throw parties for the neighbors, where he dressed as his alter ego ‘Pogo the Clown’.
-In 1978, a young man went to the Chicago police department claiming that he had been kidnapped and sexually assaulted by Gacy.
+In 1978, a young man went to the Chicago police department claiming he had been kidnapped and sexually assaulted by Gacy.
 After searching Gacy’s house, the police found the bodies of 33 young men, that Gacy killed dressed as his alter ego, ‘Pogo the Clown’.

 While other episodes of violence involving clowns were widely reported in the media, the Hollywood industry found in clowns the perfect characters for horror movies.
 From the cinematographic adaptation of Stephen King’s book It, to the villain Joker or Spielberg’s Poltergeist, the movie industry has made sure that the most famous clowns to us are the scary ones.

 The conditions are thus reunited to create a character that is feared or hated by most part of the population.
 The recent ‘creepy clown’ mania has not helped people to overcome people’s deep repulse for clowns, but clown phobia has been identified long before.
 There is even a word for it: Coulrophobia.
-Although it is not officially recognized by the World Health Organization as a psychiatric disorder, several online spaces are dedicated to helping people overcoming their darkest fears of jokers.
+Although it is not officially recognized by the World Health Organization as a psychiatric disorder, several online spaces are dedicated to helping people overcome their darkest fears of jokers.
 So, if you have difficulty in breathing or you experience panic attacks and irregular heartbeats around clowns, know you are now alone.